josnin/pyjan26/README.md

 # PyJan26
 PyJan26 is a static site generator written in Python.
 It allows you to generate static websites from templates and content files, with support for pagination, custom pages, custom filters, and custom collections.

-## Features

-**Static Site Generation**: PyJan26 generates static HTML files from templates and content files, allowing you to create fast and lightweight websites.
-**Pagination**: Easily paginate your content with configurable page sizes and navigation.
-**Static Path**: Define static paths to copy static files such as CSS, images, or other assets to the output directory.
-**Custom Pages**: Create custom pages using templates and content files to tailor your website's structure and content.
-**Custom Filters**: Extend PyJan26 with custom filters to manipulate content or metadata during the generation process.
-**Custom Collections**: Organize your content into custom collections to facilitate flexible and structured site organization.

 ## Installation
 You can install PyJan26 using pip: